 Beware of any trainer or product that promises a “quick fix” for behaviour problems as most will use punishment-based or aversive methods which will temporarily supress the behaviour you were seeing but almost always make the underlying issue worse.
 Further down the line these dogs will often develop worse problems and may show aggression without warning since the behaviours they previously used to cope or communicate were punished.

-Once your dog has been seen by a vet, we will book in a convenient time to conduct an initial consultation which will take place at your own home or another safe and convenient location.
-During this consultation we will discuss in depth what has been going on, have a look at the behaviour if appropriate, talk about likely causes of the problem and then together, identify some aims to work towards in rectifying the problems you are facing.
+The initial consultation will take place at your own home or another safe and convenient location.
+During this consultation we will discuss in-depth what has been going on, have a look at the behaviour if appropriate, talk about likely causes of the problem and then together, identify some aims to work towards in rectifying the problems you are facing.

 Where appropriate we will look at management, routine, feeding and training practices and you will have a chance to see these demonstrated and to try them out.
-Within 10 days of the consult you will receive a full written report and instruction sheet for any training steps that need to be undertaken.
-Full phone and email follow up are included and questions and updates are always welcome and encouraged.
+Within 10 days of the consult you will receive a full written report and instruction sheets for any training that needs to be undertaken.
+A short report will be sent to your referring veterinarian.